rhoitjadhav/ml-models-monitor/README.md

 ## Requirements

-Python 3 and pip will be installed via install.sh file which is covered in Installation section.
+Python 3 and pipenv will be installed via install.sh file which is covered in Installation section.
 In ubuntu 20.04 python 3 is built-in package which is already installed in the system.
+For the case we are using json file to store the data and is being stored in `db.json` file which will be generated in ml_models folder by executing install.sh script.
+Additionally, we can also store the data in any persistent data storage applications such as relational databases.

 - Ubuntu 20.04
 - Python 3.8
+- Pipenv
-- pipenv
+- Flask Framework

 ## Run application

 Before running application we need to train and push monitoring data to database of ML Models which are defined in `ml_models` folder.
 We are using two machine learning models i.e `housing_price` & `payment_fraud`.
 The following script will train and push monitoring data to database.

-Note: `pipenv shell` command activates the virtual environment.
+**Note:** `pipenv shell` command activates the virtual environment.

 ```bash
 cd ml_models